CMoebus/PCMs_SICP.jl/README.md

 Later new lecturers took over the responsibility replacing Scheme by Python.
 One of the main reasons was the impression that todays developers need a 'glue' language combining libraries.
 Though the MIT-CS course switched over to Python, the website remained the same in content and url-location.

 This year (2022) MIT Press did not provide a follow-up edition like "SICP in Python" but an edition in Javascript (https://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs,_JavaScript_Edition).
-This is a bit astonishing because the target audience of SICP-Scheme editions were CS and electrical engineers.
+This is a bit astonishing because the target audience of the SICP-Scheme editions were CS and electrical engineers.
 These students don't use JS for their work.

 In the last two years I became more acquainted with Julia partly because of David Barber's (http://web4.cs.ucl.ac.uk/staff/D.Barber/pmwiki/pmwiki.php?n=Brml.HomePage) recommendation and party because some time later I came across the elegant probabilistic programming language TURING (https://github.com/TuringLang).
 Moreover two other probabilistic programming languages (...) are also based on Julia and its libraries.
 So I realized that Julia is the upcoming scientific programming language replacing Matlab, Python, and Scheme.
 In any case it is a more natural and more efficient successor of Scheme than JS.